crazywhalecc/crazywhalecc/README.md

 I want to change a new avatar.

+My name **crazywhalecc** is originally from my self-hosted Minecraft server ID, my Chinese name sounds more like "鲸鱼", English is "Whale".
+So my ID is crazywhale, my English name is Jerry (sounds like my first name). cc is ChallengeCollapsar, or just meaningless.

 <!--
 **crazywhalecc/crazywhalecc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.